 Risks of a vaccine reaction

-• Pain, redness, and swelling where the shot is given, fatigue (feeling tired), fever, headache, nausea, diarrhea, and muscle or joint pain can happen after COVID-19 vaccination.
+• Pain, swelling, and redness where the shot is given, fever, tiredness (fatigue), headache, chills, muscle pain, joint pain, nausea, vomiting, and swollen lymph nodes can happen after COVID-19 vaccination.

-• Myocarditis (inflammation of the heart muscle) or pericarditis (inflammation of the lining outside the heart) have been seen rarely after COVID-19 vaccination.
-This risk has been observed most commonly in males 12 through 39 years of age.
+• Myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining outside the heart) have been seen rarely after COVID-19 vaccination.
+These risks have been observed most frequently in adolescent and young adult males.
 The chance of this occurring is low.

 People sometimes faint after medical procedures, including vaccination.
 Tell your provider if you feel dizzy or have vision changes or ringing in the ears.